Patricia Bosworth: Author

-Personal life and death
+Personal life

 During Bosworth's sophomore year at Sarah Lawrence, her brother Bart Jr. committed suicide in 1953 at Reed College in Portland, Oregon.
 This event, and their father's suicide six years later in 1959, informed Bosworth's work throughout her life.

 During her first year at Sarah Lawrence, Bosworth eloped with an art student.
 The marriage turned abusive, and it was annulled after 16 months.
 Bosworth married novelist and playwright Mel Arrighi in 1966; the two collaborated on several projects outside of their individual work.
 Arrighi died due to cardiac arrest and complications from emphysema on September 17, 1986.

 Bosworth learned that she was pregnant on the same day that she was cast as Simone for the film The Nun's Story (released 1959).
 She underwent an underground abortion immediately before leaving for Rome and began to hemorrhage while on the plane.
 Production of the film was delayed as she recovered.

 In the late 1980s, Bosworth was reintroduced to photographer Tom Palumbo, whom she had met decades earlier when Palumbo had been on staff at Harper's Bazaar and Vogue.
 Palumbo was then moving from photography into directing theatre.
 He and Bosworth worked on a number of plays together for the Actors Studio and Lincoln Center, including a production of The Seagull starring Laura Linney as Nina and Tammy Grimes as Arkadina.
 They married in 2000.
 Palumbo died due to complications from Lewy Body Dementia on October 13, 2008.
 After Palumbo's death, Bosworth joined the board of the Lewy Body Dementia Resource Center.

+Death

 Bosworth died from pneumonia and complications of COVID-19 at Mount Sinai West hospital in New York City on April 2, 2020.